opensearch-project/documentation-website/_opensearch/install/quickstart.md

         # Reload the kernel parameters.
         sudo sysctl -p
         ```
-1. Download the sample compose file to your host.
+1. Download the sample Compose file to your host.
 You can download the file with command line utilities like `curl` and `wget`, or you can manually copy [docker-compose.yml](https://github.com/opensearch-project/documentation-website/tree/{{site.opensearch_version}}/assets/examples/docker-compose.yml) from the OpenSearch Project documentation-website repository using a web browser.
     ```bash
     # Using cURL:
     curl -O https://github.com/opensearch-project/documentation-website/tree/{{site.opensearch_version}}/assets/examples/docker-compose.yml